 Spring Grove is a very small borough located in the state of Pennsylvania.
-With a population of 2,168 people and four constituent neighborhoods, Spring Grove is the 576th largest community in Pennsylvania.
-Much of the housing stock in Spring Grove was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,178 people and four constituent neighborhoods, Spring Grove is the 576th largest community in Pennsylvania.
+Spring Grove has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Spring Grove is generally considered to be a blue-collar town.
-35.32% of the Spring Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Spring Grove is a borough of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Spring Grove who work in office and administrative support (15.20%), sales jobs (11.74%), and healthcare (5.18%).
+When you are in Spring Grove, you'll notice that it is more blue-collar than most other communities in America.
+38.95% of Spring Grove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Spring Grove is a borough of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Spring Grove who work in sales jobs (10.54%), office and administrative support (10.37%), and healthcare suport services (5.90%).

-The per capita income in Spring Grove in 2010 was $24,451, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $97,804 for a family of four.
+The per capita income in Spring Grove in 2018 was $33,695, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $134,780 for a family of four.
 However, Spring Grove contains both very wealthy and poor people as well.

 The people who call Spring Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spring Grove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Spring Grove include Irish, Italian, English, and Scottish.
+Important ancestries of people in Spring Grove include German, Irish, English, Italian, and Pennsylvania German.

 The most common language spoken in Spring Grove is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.